 This last expression should be the correct uncertainty relation when treating an entangled pair of identical particles.

 An interesting case arises when we produce an entangled pair of identical particles with the same dispersion in position and in momentum.
-(This should be done in a symmetric experimental set-up where photons are produced by spontaneous parametric down conversion and the experimenter uses coincidence circuits to detect both photons at the same time.)
-Using this assumption, where $\Delta Q_{1}=\Delta Q_{2}$ and $\Delta P_{1}=\Delta P_{2}$, Eq.~(\ref{casotwo2}) becomes:
+Using these assumptions, i. e. $\Delta Q_{1}=\Delta Q_{2}$ and $\Delta P_{1}=\Delta P_{2}$, Eq.~(\ref{casotwo2}) becomes

-where i=1,2. \\ Here we clearly see that the GUR can be twice smaller than the traditional HUR.
+where i=1,2.
+Here we see that the GUR can be twice smaller than the traditional HUR.

-\subsection{THREE PARTICLES}
+\subsection{Three particles}

-For three particles Eq.~(\ref{geral2}) reads:
+For three particles Eq.~(\ref{geral2}) reads

-Again we can apply the Schwarz inequality, Eq.~(\ref{schwarz}), to simplify the above equation.
-We now substitute the following two states in Eq.~(\ref{schwarz}):
+Again we can apply the Schwarz inequality to simplify the above expression.
+We now substitute the following two states in Eq.~(\ref{schwarz}),

-where $a_{i}= \pm 1, i=1,2,3$. \\ Thus, the Schwarz inequality becomes:
+where $a_{i}= \pm 1, i=1,2,3$. \\ Thus, the Schwarz inequality becomes